 Still, too many retailers and brands take the easy way out when it comes to offering customers a personal, memorable experience.

-So we don’t hate “personalization” as a buzzword, per se.
-But we do hate the businesses out there who think delivering a personalized shopping experience is as simple as providing in-store embroidery and monogramming on demand—that has as much personality as an iPod with “Music Is My Life” engraved on it.
+So we don’t hate personalization as a buzzword, per se.
+But we do think that the businesses out there who think delivering a personalized shopping experience is as simple as providing in-store embroidery and monogramming on demand are a little behind the times.

 Retailers need to look for novel approaches to keep customers interested that go beyond initials on a bathrobe, or cheesy engravings.

 I get the trend: trying on clothes is a pain, and in the case of makeup, can even be unhygienic, especially for retailers and brands operating in a post-COVID-19 world.
 But when customers don’t get the true fit and feel of a product, that leads to more returns down the road.

-Don’t get me wrong: augmented reality is cool, but not when retailers use the retail buzzword as a guide for their future to distract from the fact that their in-store execution is suffering in other ways.
+Don’t get me wrong: augmented reality is cool, but not when retailers use the retail buzzword and the inventions that come with it to distract from the fact that their in-store execution is suffering elsewhere.

 Many retailers and malls can’t get enough of artificial intelligence.

 There’s Pepper, a robot resembling a human that’s designed to give customers directions to stores, restaurants, and attractions based on a customer’s current location in malls.

-And Marty, a six-foot-three-inch googly-eyed monolith that detects and cleans up grocery store spills.
-(If I saw one of those coming down the aisle, I’d drop my orange juice in a panic.)
+Then there’s Marty, a six-foot-three-inch googly-eyed monolith that detects and cleans up grocery store spills.

-Don’t get me wrong, artificial intelligence is going to play a significant role in retail going forward, but more when it comes to the operations side of things.
-Many large-scale retailers are looking at ways to use machine learning to predict future maintenance problems for POS systems and other repairs, and companies like Coca-Cola are using AI to know when restocks in certain vending machines need to take place.
+Don’t get us wrong: artificial intelligence is going to play a significant role in retail going forward, but more when it comes to the operations side of things.
+Many large-scale retailers are already looking at ways to use machine learning to predict future maintenance problems for POS systems and other repairs.
+And companies like Coca-Cola are using AI to know when restocks in certain vending machines need to take place.
 And with locations coming under increased corporate scrutiny for their cleanliness, expect robots to take over cleaning duties in the near future.

 But customer-facing AI feels more like a flight of fancy than the future of retail.
-And really, why invest millions in a robot that may never come off the assembly line when you can train store associates the right way to create a better shopping experience today.
+And really, why invest millions in a robot that may never come off the assembly line when you can train store associates with retail communication software to create a better shopping experience today.

 Predicting store needs may be the future of retail, but using “artificial intelligence” in a sentence when describing your business or brand’s supposedly innovative plans makes it sound like you’re stuck in the past.